jenny0741/final_project/README.md

 ## Data Source
 Data files were sourced from the UCI Machine Learning Repository.
 The dataset were in csv formate which were imported into Pandas for cleaning before analysis.
 The dataset had columns which contained null values.
-These columns included ca and thal.
-These columns were dopped from all four datasets.
+These columns included ca, thal, and slope   These columns were dopped from all four datasets.
 We also added a columns for location.
 Since the datasets were regional, the dataset can be used to further corrolate geogrphical location with heart disease.